DTV VISA FAQ

 1. What is the DTV?

-The Destination Thailand Visa (DTV) is Thailand’s digital nomad visa, designed for remote workers, freelancers, investors, or those engaging in soft-power activities (e.g., Muay Thai, cooking classes).
+The Destination Thailand Visa (DTV) is Thailand’s digital nomad visa, designed for remote workers, freelancers, investors, or those engaging in Thai soft-power activities (e.g. Thai cooking classes, Muay Thai).
 It allows stays of up to 180 days per entry, extendable once, for a total of one year per entry.

 2. Who is eligible?